-WPO/DBSA in deserving infrastructure to

-areas meet the demand

-Pit latrines that are Problems of filled pit latrines Implementation Assess capacity of Purchase of honeysucker to Conduct awareness Implementation

-filled, posing at schools, clinics and and monitoring existing infrastructure empty septic tanks campaigns and monitoring of

-health hazards, households assessment plan Outsource de-sludging project assessment plan

-e.g. schools and on a three-year basis Extended life span

-public places

-Climate change Draft climate change strategy To improve Development of climate Adoption of climate change Development of Implementation of

-in place community health change response strategy response strategy by Council climate change climate change

-and social project and action strategy

-resistance on plans.

-extreme weather

-conditions

-Water and food Lack of accredited laboratory To monitor water Food and water analysis Develop laboratory MDM to advertise, Take water and

-samples analysis for water and food samples and food specifications. appoint and sign a food samples for

-compliance memorandum of analysis

-understanding with

-the accredited

-laboratory based on

-the developed

-specification.
+High sanitation Backlogs in RDP standard Backlog Improved access to Implement alternative non- Upgrade and extend Upgrade and backlog toilets eradication sanitation sewered sanitation with infrastructure to extend WPO/DBSA in deserving meet the demand infrastructure to areas meet the demand Pit latrines that are Problems of filled pit latrines Implementation Assess capacity of Purchase of honeysucker to Conduct awareness Implementation filled, posing health at schools, clinics and and monitoring existing infrastructure empty septic tanks campaigns and monitoring of hazards, e.g. schools households assessment plan Outsource de-sludging assessment plan and public places project on a three-year basis Extended life span Climate change Draft climate change strategy To improve Development of climate Adoption of climate change Development of Implementation of in place community health change response response strategy by Council climate change climate change and social strategy project and action strategy resistance on plans. extreme weather conditions Water and food Lack of accredited laboratory To monitor water Food and water analysis Develop laboratory MDM to advertise, Take water and samples analysis for water and food samples and food specifications. appoint and sign a food samples for compliance memorandum of analysis understanding with the accredited laboratory based on the developed specification.